All Episodes

 We're not undermining the hallmarks of a democratic institution, the freedom of the press.

-But it's much ado about nothing, or in the words of Harry Whittington, what's all the hoopala butt?
+Or in the words of Harry Whittington, what's all the hoopola about?

-She's actually she's absolutely right.
+She's absolutely right.

-Like hell, that's gonna happen.
+Like hell, that's going to happen.

 And she's absolutely right.

-And I thought you're gonna you gotta be able to take the slings and arrows as well as dish them out here, but find out his feelings got hurt, Maureen Dowd tries to uh jump in and uh and rescue him.
+But to find out his feelings got hurt, Maureen Dowd tries to jump in and rescue him.

-And the Vice President's office doesn't feel an obligation to disclose that to the American people directly.
+And the vice president's office doesn't feel an obligation to disclose that to the American people directly.

 You do it through a ranch owner in Texas.

-Just strikes me as odd.
+This strikes me as odd.

 It strikes you as odd because you live in a parallel universe.